duo-labs/sharedsignals/examples/README.md

 endpoint where the transmitter can push events.
 Those events will be logged to std out.
 This service also has a `/request_verification` endpoint which, when called (via the browser or other method), will cause the receiver to request a Verification Event from the transmitter.
-This allows you to force the tranmitter to generate an event to demonstrate the PUSH capability.
+This allows you to force the transmitter to generate an event to demonstrate the PUSH capability.

 ## shared_signals_guide